Table of Contents

 These vendors sell hosted execution environments, not infrastructure-native test orchestration.

-That being said, if the applications you are running in Kubernetes are available from the external networks, it is definitely possible to test them using these tools.
-If on the other hand you need to run low-level component or infrastructure tests, these tools will not be an option.
+That said, if the applications you are running in Kubernetes are available from external networks, it is possible to test them using these tools.
+If you need to run low-level component or infrastructure tests, these tools will not be an option.

 Why understanding these categories matters

-Without clarity teams can compare tools that solve completely different problems.
-A platform engineer evaluating KTF for operator testing and an application team evaluating Testkube for end to end testing are solving different problems.
+Without clarity, teams compare tools that solve completely different problems.
+A platform engineer evaluating KTF for operator testing and an application team evaluating Testkube for end-to-end testing are solving different problems.
 Grouping them together makes no sense.

 Each category solves a different problem: